K4MOGELO/ID3-Decision-Tree/README.md

 }
 ```

-## Output
-Just run the code,lol
-there are some pip stuff that u gotta do before it could run...i think pip install pandas yeah

 ## Contribution
 Group Project but we all know what happens in school groups.
 Luckily my boy GPT helped there and there, sent code full of errors but hey, **Why spend a few hours writing the code when you can spend the entire night debugging it?**